Diamond Certification: Best Grading Labs in 2024

 Frequently Asked Questions

 Why get a GIA grading report?
-Respected diamond dealers frequently send their stones to GIA for grading due to their commitment to consistency and transparency.
-GIA is known for its stringent and professional approach to diamond grading.
+Reputable diamond dealers will often send their stones to AGS or GIA for grading to stay consistent and because they appreciate transparency.
+AGS and GIA are often strict and professional in how they grade diamonds.

 Is GIA better than AGS?
 Before its merger with GIA, AGS was a top grading lab and worked hard to improve its accuracy in grading clarity, particularly in lower grades like SI2 diamonds.
 Notably, AGS excelled in assessing a diamond's cut grade, employing a proportion-based system.

 How do you evaluate a grading report?
-Buyers should prepared to assess the cut grade within a GIA grading report.
-GIA provides a cut grade exclusively for round diamonds.
-In the case of round diamonds, our guidelines on ideal proportions for each shape play a pivotal role in distinguishing between a super ideal cut and a GIA-graded diamond with an average excellent cut.
+Buyers must be more prepared to assess the cut grade in a GIA grading report.
+GIA offers a cut grade on round diamonds only.
+Even in round diamonds, our guidelines on ideal proportions for each shape are critical in distinguishing between a super ideal cut and an average excellent cut GIA graded diamond.

 Is IGI as good as GIA?
 IGI is a decent lab, though not on par with AGS or GIA.
 For diamonds with lower color grades (I-J-K), IGI suffices.
 However, following with GIA is a good idea when aiming to buy a premium-grade diamond.

 Is GCAL a good lab?
-GCAL, a reputable lab with a smaller market share, aligns with the standards of GIA.
-Thus, if you encounter a GCAL-graded diamond, there's no hesitation required to purchase.
-Frequently, a GCAL diamond is accompanied by a GIA report.
-GCAL is also the only lab that guarantees its grading results.
+GCAL is a reputable lab with a small market share.
+They are on par with AGS and GIA.
+Therefore, if you see a GCAL-graded diamond, do not hesitate to purchase it.
+Often, a GCAL diamond also comes with a GIA report.

 Why are there conflicting views?
-Conflicting viewpoints on diamond labs are prevalent because dealers tailor their opinions to favor labs that have graded their diamonds.
+Conflicting viewpoints on diamond labs are prevalent because dealers favor labs that have graded their diamonds.
 To make a well-informed choice, check out our comprehensive diamond guide, tailored to each popular shape.